Newsletter Subscribe

 Those are usually ones that try to trick the person into wiring money for some reason, using phishing emails and that whole identity theft thing.

-Cyberstalking and data breaches, including the unauthorized access to sensitive personal or corporate information, further complicate the spectrum of cybercrime in Nigeria.
+Cyberstalking and data breaches, including unauthorized access to sensitive personal or corporate information, further complicate the spectrum of cybercrime in Nigeria.

-Law enforcement agencies often lack the technological expertise and resources to effectively investigate and prosecute cybercriminals.
-And the nagging problem of internet access and digital literacy also provides a huge wall, because a lot of the citizens don’t know about securing oneself online and how to defend against those threats.
+The nagging problem of internet access and digital literacy also creates a huge barrier because many citizens don’t know how to secure themselves online and defend themselves against threats.

 Read about 5 Cities That Can Be Called Silicon Valley in Africa in 2024